andreasaez/formaPM/README.md

 <aside>
-💡

-Be sure to always use the same project so it learns from the ongoing context you’re providing it.
+💡 Be sure to always use the same project so it learns from the ongoing context you’re providing it.

 </aside>

+You can get Forma PM directly on: dreasaez.gumroad.com/l/enwoc